svenvc/zinc/zinc-http-components-paper.md

       start.

 So we are starting an HTTP server listening on port 1701.
-Using a port below 1024 requires special OS level priviledges, ports like 8080 might already be in use.
+Using a port below 1024 requires special OS level privileges, ports like 8080 might already be in use.
 Now visit <http://localhost:1701> with your browser to see the Zn welcome page.
 Or you can try accessing the welcome page using Zn itself.